rloganiv/kglm-model/README.md

 ```
 where
 - `model_archive_file` - Trained (generative) model checkpoint.
 This is the model whose perplexity will be evaluated.
-- `input_data` - Path to dataset to measure perplexity on.
+- `input_file` - Path to dataset to measure perplexity on.